jpcaparas/trademe-php-api/README.md

 #### Getting the final access tokens (Step 2)

-    // The config values are a culmination of Steps 1 and 2
+    // The config values are a culmination of steps 1 and 2
     $config = [
         'consumer_key' => 'foo',
         'consumer_secret' => 'bar',